 Pollen count varies during the seasons and time of day.
-“As a general rule, we try to advise people if they’re going to be exercising to avoid the times of the day and the times of the season when the pollen counts are highest,” says Schecker.
-He says that most pollens tend to be highest in the early morning hours and lower later in the afternoon.
-The ACAAI warns that windy and warm days can bring about a surge in pollen counts, so check your local pollen count each day before heading outside.
+Avoid the times of the day and the times of the season when the pollen counts are highest.
+Most pollens tend to be highest in the early morning hours and lower later in the afternoon.
+Those windy and warm days can bring about a surge in pollen counts, so check your local pollen count each day before heading outside.

 If the only time you can exercise on a given day is when pollen count is high or you just don’t want the added aggravation, head for an air-conditioned gym.
-According to Schecker, air conditioning does a pretty good job at filtering out pollen.
 If you can’t make it to a gym, an at-home workout (especially if the A.C. is on) will do the trick, too.